Here are three steps to follow to remove these unwelcome visitors safely.

 Remove the tick immediately.
 An infected tick can transmit disease in only a few hours.
 Wear latex gloves, if possible.
 Use tweezers to grasp the tick as close to the skin as possible, and pull gently.
 Clean your hands, the bite area, and the tweezers with disinfectant.

 Place the tick in a small container of alcohol.
 Make note of the date.
 In case of future illness, tick identification will be important.

-If you are not using a flea and tick prevention product like FRONTLINE® Plus, ask your veterinarian.
-It is an example of a topical product that kills fleas as adults, eggs, and larva and kill ticks too.Your veterinarian will know which product is right for your dog.
+If you are not using a flea and tick prevention product, ask your veterinarian.
+He or she will know which product is right for your dog.